isaac-lal/CSCI-135/README.md

-This repository includes the completion of all CS135 assignments over the course of the Fall 2022 semester at Hunter College.
+Completion of all CS135 assignments for the Fall 2022 semester at Hunter College.